Multi cluster setup with istio

 istioctl manifest install -f default2.yaml

-Make sure it all came up and istio is happy on both
+Make sure istio is running on both clusters without failing.

 kubectl -n istio-system get podsNAME READY STATUS RESTARTS AGEistio-egressgateway-6c9c945447-wq4qf 1/1 Running 0 46histio-ingressgateway-6f9c7ffd8b-fsfqv 1/1 Running 0 46histiod-67fb45b754-dktvh 1/1 Running 0 46h